AndrewAllan/BJSS/README.md

-# BJSS

-This is the demo test automation requested by BJSS the automation was developed in java
+This is demo test automation the automation was developed in java

 ## Getting Started